Pope Pius XII: Archbishop and papal nuncio

-For the remainder of the Great War, Pacelli concentrated on Benedict's humanitarian efforts especially among Allied prisoners of war in German custody.
-In the upheaval following the Armistice, a disconcerted Pacelli sought Benedict XV's permission to leave Munich, where Kurt Eisner had formed the Free State of Bavaria, and he left for a while to Rorschach, and a tranquil Swiss sanatorium run by nuns.
-Schioppa, the uditore, was left in Munich.
+For the remainder of the war, Pacelli concentrated on Benedict's humanitarian efforts, especially among prisoners of war in German custody.
+In the upheaval following the Armistice, a disconcerted Pacelli sought Benedict's permission to leave Munich, where Kurt Eisner had formed the Free State of Bavaria, and spent some time in a Swiss sanatorium run by nuns in Rorschach.
+Lorenzo Schioppa, the uditore ("auditor" or attaché), was left in Munich.

-"His recovery began with a 'rapport with the 24-year-old Sister Pascalina Lehnert – she would soon be transferred to Munich when Pacelli "pulled strings at the highest level".
+When he returned to Munich following Eisner's assassination, Pacelli wrote Gasparri — basing his remarks at least in part on Schioppa's account — about the scene at the former royal palace as the trio of Max Levien, Eugen Levine, and Tobias Akselrod sought power:

-When he returned to Munich, following Eisner's assassination by the Bavarian nationalist Count Anton von Arco auf Valley, he informed Gasparri-using Schioppa's eye-witness testimony of the chaotic scene at the former royal palace as the trio of Max Levien, Eugen Levine, and Tobias Akselrod sought power: "the scene was indescribable [-] the confusion totally chaotic [-] in the midst of all this, a gang of young women, of dubious appearance, Jews like the rest of them hanging around [-] the boss of this female rabble was Levien's mistress, a young Russian woman, a Jew and a divorcée [-] and it was to her that the nunciature was obliged to pay homage in order to proceed [-] Levien is a young man, also Russian and a Jew.
-Pale, dirty, with drugged eyes, vulgar, repulsive ..."
-John Cornwell alleges that a worrying impression of anti-Semitism is discernible in the "catalogue of epithets describing their physical and moral repulsiveness" and Pacelli's "constant harping on the Jewishness of this party of power usurpers" chimed with the "growing and widespread belief among Germans that the Jews were the instigators of the Bolshevik revolution, their principal aim being the destruction of Christian civilization".
-Also according to Cornwell, Pacelli informed Gasparri that "the capital of Bavaria, is suffering under a harsh Jewish-Russian revolutionary tyranny".
+The scene that presented itself at the palace was indescribable.
+The confusion totally chaotic, the filth completely nauseating; soldiers and armed workers coming and going; the building, once the home of a king, resounding with screams, vile language, profanities.
+Absolute hell.
+An army of employees were dashing to and fro, giving out orders, waving bits of paper, and in the midst of all this, a gang of young women, of dubious appearance, Jews like all the rest of them, hanging around in all the offices with lecherous demeanor and suggestive smiles.
+The boss of this female rabble was Levien's mistress, a young Russian woman, a Jew and a divorcée, who was in charge.
+And it was to her that the nunciature was obliged to pay homage in order to proceed.
+This Levien is a young man, of about 30 or 35, also Russian and a Jew.
+Pale, dirty, with drugged eyes, hoarse voice, vulgar, repulsive, with a face that is both intelligent and sly.
+He deigned to receive the monsignor uditore in the corridor, surrounded by an armed escort, one of whom was an armed hunchback, his faithful bodyguard.
+With a hat on his head and smoking a cigarette, he listened to what Monsignor Schioppa told him, whining repeatedly that he was in a hurry and had more important things to do.
+Cornwell comments that a worrying impression of anti-Semitism is discernible in the "catalogue of epithets describing... physical and moral repulsiveness," and that "Pacelli's constant harping on the Jewishness of this party of power usurpers is consistent with the growing and widespread belief among Germans that the Jews were the instigators of the Bolshevik revolution, their principal aim being the destruction of Christian civilization."
+Also in 1919, Pacelli described Munich to Gasparri as "suffering under a harsh Jewish-Russian revolutionary tyranny."